openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-11-28-google-drive-backup-setup.md

 I then issue a  `du -sh *|sort -h` in `/mnt/gdrive-backup/Open-Food-Facts` and saw `Community Management` folder taking a lot of space !
 After investigation, it was dowloading several time because there is a shortcut of the same folder inside the folder.

-I though I configured the drive to not download linked content, but it seems not to be the case !
+I though I configured the drive to not 250000download linked content, but it seems not to be the case !

 https://rclone.org/flags/ helps me get the flag I want to edit: `--drive-copy-shortcut-content`